-Regular contributor and sub-editor Tom Kennedy is back with the introduction to his new series, Cornish Legends, Myths and Folklore.
+Regular contributor and sub-editor Tom Kennedy is back with this insight into his new series, Folklore, Myths and Legends of Cornwall.
 In this article, Tom introduces some of the esteemed academics and contributors who will be supporting him and provides an insight into what you can expect over the coming months.

 Folklore and mythology are an integral part of cultural identity.
 Stories relating to those topics have been told and songs have been sung retelling yarns spun back in the mists of time.
 In more recent times as the common man has become literate much has been written and published in relation to those topics and as a result many myths and legends have been further perpetuated.
 This on-line publication will present a twelve part series relating to legends, myths and folklore, focusing, unsurprisingly on Cornish themes.